-- 82. Real interest rate risk exists for assets and liabilities whose values are sensitive to changes in real interest rates.
-Real interest rates are the part of the nominal interest rate after allowing for expected inflation and so assets and liabilities whose values are dependent on nominal rates are also sensitive and must be included under this stress. - 83.
-The capital requirement for real interest rate risk is the higher of the capital requirements determined by applying the following two stresses - - (a) an instantaneous increase in nominal interest rates at each maturity; and - (b) an instantaneous decrease in nominal interest rates at each maturity.

-The increases and decreases to be applied at each maturity are as determined in accordance with Schedule 10.
-These changes are defined in terms of a change in the nominal interest rate, but the resulting stress must be applied to both the real interest rates and nominal interest rates as appropriate.
+- (g) a diversification adjustment as determined in accordance with Schedule 10. - 4.3.3 Market risk capital general conditions - (1) The market stresses are applied either directly to asset values or by way of changes to economic variables that in turn affect the value of both assets and liabilities.
+Some assets and liabilities may be impacted by more than one of the six stress tests and will need to be considered in each relevant stress test. - (2) For the purposes of rule 4.3.2, no risk capital component may be negative.
+Consequently, if there is no fall in capital resources due to the application of the stresses, the risk capital component is assumed to be zero. - 4.3.4 Market risk capital real interest rate risk capital - (1) Real interest rate risk exists for assets and liabilities whose values are sensitive to changes in real interest rates.
+Real interest rates are the part of the nominal interest rate after allowing for expected inflation and assets and liabilities whose values are dependent on nominal rates are also sensitive and must be included under this stress. - (2) The capital requirement for real interest rate risk is the higher of the capital requirements determined by applying the following two stresses - (a) an instantaneous increase in nominal interest rates at each maturity; and - (b) an instantaneous decrease in nominal interest rates at each maturity. - (3) The increases and decreases to be applied at each maturity are as determined in accordance with Schedule 9.
+These changes are defined in terms of a change in the nominal interest rate but the resulting stress must be applied to both the real interest rates and nominal interest rates as appropriate.